asyncapi/website/pages/docs/community/styleguide/formatting.md

 ---
 ## Documentation formatting

+Documentation formatting refers to how the document appears on the page and how the content is organized, which includes font selection, font size and presentation (such as bold or italics), spacing, margins, alignment, columns, indentation, and lists.
+Formatting is crucial because it helps the reader perceive the information and makes it more accessible.

 ### Notes and warning blocks

 Notes and warning blocks are used to draw attention to important information.
 Use the following markdown features when necessary: